Triggers

 When we use this setting, we also get the option to pick a label and choose which social accounts should be selected for this draft.

-You can pass the post text and other variables in the request body as JSON when using the POST method (recommended).
+You can pass the post text (and other variables) in the request body as JSON when using the POST method.

 A draft using a template

-Sometimes adding the entire text through the text query parameter gets a bit tedious and repetitive.
+Sometimes adding the entire text through the text field gets a bit tedious and repetitive.

 Fortunately, FeedHive also allows you to use a post template, which can contain images, video and inline Trigger Variables as well.